LucasHang/task-scorer/README.md

 ## Experience

-All the experience about task-scoring with the team I work with and the **Task Scorer** development will be shared at this Medium post: *...working on it...*
+All the experience about task-scoring with the team I work with and the **Task Scorer** development will be shared at this Medium post: [A perspective about Story Points](https://medium.com/@_hanglucas/a-perspective-about-story-points-c8697beb8b54).

 # create-svelte